 - Expertise: While they don’t focus on one home remodeling category, a general contractor should have some expertise across the board.

 - Wide Network: General contractors hire other contractors for specific jobs.
-Therefore, good general contractors should have a very wide network, ensuring they only work with the best pros in Challenge, as well as in Vacaville, Stockton, Sacramento, Fairfield, and Roseville.
+Therefore, good general contractors should have a very wide network, ensuring they only work with the best pros in Challenge, as well as in Dayton, Lincoln, Genoa, Reno, and Minden.

 - Organized: All addition contractors have to juggle multiple projects at once.
 From ordering supplies to scheduling subcontractors, they need to prioritize every aspect of your Challenge home addition.
 If just one aspect of the job gets lost, all can get delayed.

 - Responsive: No matter what room you’re adding on, it’s going to be a costly investment.
 As such, chances are, you’ll want updates on all that is going on, especially if you moved out during the home renovation.
 Therefore, you need your general contractor to be responsive, whether that be via phone, text or email.
 While this can be hard to gauge after one interview, try texting or calling after your first chat and see how fast they respond.
 Sadly, many forget to respond.
 If they do, move on to the next room addition contractor.

 - Friendly: Finally, you want a contractor you can get along with.
 This won’t be a two-hour job.
 Most Challenge additions take at least two weeks to complete.
 You’ll be spending a lot of time with them, whether in person or on the phone.
 As such, being able to have a professional and friendly relationship can go a long way.

 Browsing for Challenge addition contractors, you should already have a rough idea of the costs associated with all room or house additions.
 If not, we have your answers.